-.5(4,400)(.5/\$110) = \$10, and for $U(W) = \ln W, \lambda \cong .5\sigma_W^2 R_A(E(W)) = .5(4,400)(1/\$110)$ = \$20.
-This method provides important intuitive insights into the determinants of risk premiums.
-Specifically, we find that risk premiums depend upon two factors: 1) the magnitude of the risk itself (as showed by variance), and 2) the degree to which the decision-maker is risk averse (as showed by the Arrow-Pratt coefficient).

-- IV.
-We talked about "special cases" of expected utility specifically, the mean-variance and the stochastic dominance models.
+- B. An alternative method for calculating λ involves evaluating the Arrow-Pratt coefficient $(R_A(W) = -U''/U')$ at the expected value of wealth and multiplying it by half of the variance of wealth.
+Suppose the variance of wealth $\sigma_W^2 = 4,400$.
+Then for $U(W) = \sqrt{W}, R_A(W) = .5/W$ and $\lambda \cong .5\sigma_W^2 R_A(E(W)) = .5(4,400)(.5/\$110) = \$10$. - 1.
+The Arrow-Pratt method provides important intuitive insights into the determinants of risk premiums.
+We find that risk premiums depend on two factors: 1) the magnitude of the risk itself (as indicated by variance), and 2) the degree to which the decision-maker is risk averse (as indicated by the Arrow-Pratt coefficient).
+For example, suppose $U(W) = \ln W$.
+Then $R_A(W) = 1/W$ and $\lambda \cong .5\sigma_W^2 R_A(E(W)) = .5(4,400)(1/\$110) = \$20$.
+Thus, the logarithmic decision-maker is twice as risk averse than the square root decision-maker. - IV.
+We discussed "special cases" of expected utility; specifically, the mean-variance and the stochastic dominance models.
 If we impose various restrictive assumptions upon expected utility, then these models emerge as "special cases". - A. As long as the various restrictive assumptions required by these models apply, we can be confident that if risk X "dominates" risk Y, then the expected utility for X is greater than the expected utility for Y; a result which applies to all arbitrarily risk averse decision-makers. - B. Of these two models, the mean-variance model is more restrictive than stochastic dominance.
 Indeed, the mean-variance model is not an appropriate method for risk evaluation under a variety of circumstances.
 For example, if one risk has a higher mean and variance than another risk, then we need further information about the decision-maker's utility function in order to determine which risk is preferred; just knowing the mean and variance is not sufficient in such a case. - C. The mean-variance model implicitly assumes that risks are symmetrically distributed and have "thin" tails; examples of such distributions include the binomial distribution in the discrete setting and the normal distribution in the continuous setting.
-However, if the underlying distribution is skewed or fat-tailed, then it is not appropriate to rankorder risks based upon the mean-variance framework, because variance only partially captures risk.
-To illustrate this, we considered a numerical example (see pp. 6-8 of the Decision Making Under Risk and Uncertainty (Part 3) lecture note) in which a positively skewed risk with a lower mean and a higher variance has higher expected utility than a symmetrically distributed risk with higher mean and lower variance. - D. Stochastic dominance appears to be more "robust" than the mean-variance model, because (unlike the mean-variance model) the stochastic dominance model can accommodate broader risk characteristics such as skewness and kurtosis.
+However, if the underlying distribution is skewed or fat-tailed, then it is not appropriate to rank-order risks based on the mean-variance framework because variance only partially captures risk. - 1.
+To illustrate this, we considered a numerical example (see pp. 6-8 of the Decision Making Under Risk and Uncertainty (Part 3) lecture note) in which a positively skewed risk with a lower mean and a higher variance has higher expected utility than a symmetrically distributed risk with higher mean and lower variance.

+D. Stochastic dominance is more "robust" than the mean-variance model because unlike the mean-variance model, the stochastic dominance model properly accounts for broader risk characteristics such as skewness and kurtosis.